emmaxs/babble/README.md

 Here is the pitch we presented in [class](https://docs.google.com/presentation/d/1AgNdRpJ33MOCTNdOaCXMMCWwGBiSXf-ggASJ9gaZj_Q/edit?usp=sharing).

 ### Team Effort Breakdown
-* Emma Sampugnaro - Basic App Functionality, Watson ML Sentiment Analysis, Product Management
+* Emma Sampugnaro - Firebase Database and Storage, Watson ML Sentiment Analysis, Product Management
-* Addison Wessel - Handwriting to Font, Drawable Interface
+* Addison Wessel - Handwriting to Font, Drawable Interface, UI
-* Leah Ryu - Login/Signup Authentication, Firebase Storage, UI Design,
+* Leah Ryu - Login/Signup Authentication, UI/Design,

 Responsibilty to be determined: Location services and AR to see snippets of the sentiments being created around you.